materialdigital/ontodocker/README.md

 ### Ontodocker installation

-Once you have done the keycloak configuration part.
-Go back to the parent directory (`cd ..`)
+The keycloak part below is optional and can be skipped if usage is local only or a keycloak instance already exists.

-Create a `.env` file with the following contents and fill or change them accordingly.
+Create a `.env` file in the ontodocker parent directory with the following contents and fill or change them accordingly.
 ```
 ONTODOCKER_RUN_PORT=8000
 JWT_SECRET_KEY=